-But what happens if you suddenly can’t afford to pay the premiums on time?
+But what happens if just can’t afford to pay the premiums on time?

 Maybe you are injured and out of work, or an emergency drained your savings, or you simply forgot to send in the check; whatever the reason, you didn’t pay your premiums.

 Whether you are struggling financially or simply forgot to pay the bill, your term life insurance policy may lapse, and you’ll no longer be covered.

 All term life insurance policies have a grace period, with most of them lasting 30 days from the original due date.
 However, if you fail to make the premium payment within the grace period, your term life insurance policy will lapse, and you will need to have it reinstated.

 Before we get too much into specifics, let’s get a quick reminder of how life insurance works.

 A term life insurance policy is a contract between you and the life insurance company.
 You agree to pay a certain amount and they promise to pay out a lump-sum to your beneficiaries should you die.
 If you stop paying the agreed upon amounts, then your policy will simply lapse and you would no longer be covered.

 Don’t panic immediately though, because all term life insurance policies include that grace period we just mentioned.

 As long as you make the payment—and the insurance company receives and processes your payment within that grace period—your policy will not lapse.
 So, while it is important for you to make your payments on time, you will be relieved to know that you are still covered during the grace period.

 Don’t panic.
 All term life insurance policies have a grace period that lasts 30 days from the original due date.